opnsense/docs/source/manual/how-tos/caddy.rst

 .. spacer::
 * Firewall rules to allow Caddy to reach upstream destinations are not required.
 OPNsense has a default rule that allows all traffic originating from it to be allowed.
 .. spacer::
 * ACME Clients on reverse proxied upstream destinations will not be able to issue certificates.
 Caddy intercepts ``/.well-known/acme-challenge``.
-This can be solved by using the `HTTP-01 challenge redirection` option in the advanced mode of domains.
+This can be solved by using the `HTTP-01 Challenge Redirection` option in the advanced mode of domains.
 Please check the tutorial section for an example.
 .. spacer::
 * When using Caddy with IPv6, the best choice is to have a GUA (Global Unicast Address) on the WAN interface, since otherwise the TLS-ALPN-01 challenge might fail.
 .. spacer::